 Most homeowners find solar is well worth the investment in Maryland, especially because its solar-friendly policies and incentives significantly lower the cost of installing solar panels while helping you lower your utility bills.

 No, Maryland has not announced any plans to reduce rooftop solar incentives in the next 24 months.

 There is no Maryland solar tax credit for panel installations, but there is a tax credit available for installing a solar storage system such as a solar battery.
 Additionally, all U.S. homeowners are eligible to receive the federal solar tax credit, worth 30% of total installation costs.

 Through market research and data from top solar companies, we found the average price of solar in Maryland to be $2.77 per watt.
-This means a 5-kW system would cost $13,867 ($9,707 after the 30% federal tax credit), and a 10-kW system would cost $27,733 ($19,413 after the tax credit).
-These figures do not include the $1,000 residential clean energy rebate offered by the state of Maryland.
+This means a 5 kW system would cost $13,867 ($9,707 after the 30% federal tax credit), and a 10 kW system would cost $27,733 ($19,413 after the tax credit).

 Keep in mind that these are averages, and you’ll need to connect with a solar installation company to get an accurate estimate of how much it would cost to put solar on your roof.